warehouse-web/warehouse/src/pages/about/index.md

   Warehouse is an Amsterdam-based fashion platform that aims to create an open, engaging and inclusive environment that facilitates critical dialogue and the creation of a discourse that goes beyond treating fashion as a commodity.
-  Warehouse was initiated by Elisa van Joolen, Femke de Vries and Hanka van der Voet.
+  Warehouse is founded by Elisa van Joolen, Femke de Vries and Hanka van der Voet.
 images:
   - image: /img/67_press-fold_07122019_sanserriffe_anoukbeckers.jpg